 Recognize and apply leadership theories relevant to leading strategic decision making and leading educational reform in order to support collaborative and inclusive learning communities supportive of diverse identities, perspectives and approaches.

-Examine the social, historical, cultural, and psychological factors that shape the ways in which students learn, teachers teach, educational systems are designed and change occurs, and develop a philosophy of teaching and leadership that accounts for these various factors.
+Examine the social, historical, cultural, and psychological factors that shape the ways in which students learn, teachers teach, educational systems are designed, and change occurs.

 Please direct all inquiries to the program director: Laura Colket at email@example.com.